anuragjain67/django-sql-reports/README.rst

 2. Add the pagination feature.
 3. Add hooks to filter out reports.
-4. Add test cases and add it to travis.yml build
+4. Add more test cases and add travis.
-5. Add docker to make this application easier to get up and running
-6. Add proper docs with screenshots.
+5. Add proper docs with screenshots.
-7. Add south support for migration purpose.
+6. Add south support for migration purpose.
+7. Reporting Chart.
+8. Provide JSON Only.
+9. Add the celery features to execute report in backend.
+10. Add the send email feature.
+11. Add this DockerFile for faster demo.